linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

     Text (0.5,                    0,                    'Bond Maturity')
 ![png](CreditMarketSolutions_291_1.png)
 ### What do you think about the quality of the model fit?
-Model fit looks good,                    given that fact that we are matching closely the market prices of 40 VZ bonds with only 4 [[Advanced Usage of QuantLib analytics library|Nelson-Siegel model]] parameters.
+Model fit looks good,                    given that fact that we are matching closely the market prices of 40 VZ bonds with only 4 [Nelson-Siegel model](Advanced%20Usage%20of%20QuantLib%20analytics%20library.md) parameters.